artemdemo/react-starter/README.md

 # React with webpack - starter pack

-Basic packages and scripts to start app developing in react, redux and webpack
+Basic packages and scripts to start app developing in react and webpack

 ## yarn commands